TheLingo1/cubari-proxy/README.md

 - Changed the theme setting in local storage to be forcibly set to dark on startup (fixed an issue with it defaulting to system and breaking) in src/components/ThemeSwitcher.js
 - Updated package-lock to use the proper axios version and have cross-env (even though it already had the axios version in there? didn't work before idk)
 - Made a dockerfile and a .dockerignore
+- Updated `src/sources/Sources.ts` to point to cubari.gabjimmy.com instead of cubari.moe
+- Updated CNAME file in public
+- Updated `src/utils/compatibility.js` to have cubari.gabjimmy.com instead of cubari.moe

 ## Deploying
 To host this yourself, you just need to build the docker image and deploy it.